3UU/wordpress-shariff-wrapper/trunk/readme.txt

 = Q: Can I use it in my theme? =
 A: Yes.
 `<?=do_shortcode('[shariff backend="on"]')?>`
-Backend is an example.
+Backend="on" is an example.
 You can use all options of the shorttag, but first you should have a look at the widget.

 = Q: How can I configure the widget? =
 A: It uses the same options that have been configured on the plugin options page.
 However, you can put in a shorttag that overwrites the default options.
 It has the same format as you use in posts.
 Take a look at the help section of the plugin options page for more information.